dcos/demos/flink-k8s/1.11/README.md

 ### Kubernetes

-As we want to deploy botht he generator and viewer microservice on Kubernetes, we need to install kubernetes next.
+As we want to deploy both the generator and viewer microservice on Kubernetes, we need to install kubernetes next.
 This can be done by a simple

 ```bash
 $ dcos package install kubernetes
 ```

-Once kubernetes is sucessfully deployed, we need to configure 'kubectl' (kubernetes command line tool).
-Check the [documentation](https://docs.mesosphere.com/services/kubernetes/1.0.0-1.9.3/connecting-clients/) for detaill.
+Once kubernetes is successfully deployed, we need to configure 'kubectl' (kubernetes command line tool).
+Check the [documentation](https://docs.mesosphere.com/services/kubernetes/1.0.2-1.9.6/connecting-clients/) for details.

 ### Generator